narfindustries/llm-tests-langsec/README.md

 # How Effective are LLMs at Generating Accurate Data Descriptions?

+We tasks 7 LLMs with producing specifications for 20 data formats. `results/` contains the generated files---without any annotations on whether these files compile.

 - Install necessary dependencies (pip packages for the LLM libraries)
 - Install the runtime libraries for the DSLs